What is FERL?

 FERL also sponsors the Book Nook, the Almond Festival Book Sale, Garden Maintenance and Library Book purchases.

-In 2015, FERL’s primary focus is coordinating efforts with Yolo County to increase the library’s broadband speed to 1 Gigabyte in order to provide improved Internet access to library visitors.
+In 2015, FERL’s primary focus was to coordinate efforts with Yolo County to increase the library’s broadband speed to 1 Gigabyte in order to provide improved Internet access to library visitors.

 FERL memberships form the foundation of the organization.
 FERL currently has 157 members.
 Thank you FERL members for supporting the Esparto Regional Library!